 For this weekend only, there are lots of things to learn about, including both the museum and your own future.
 The Victorian seaside has a long history of sideshows and performers and in the afternoon between 1pm and 3pm on both days, you can have your fortune revealed by our Victorian fortune teller.

 You can also join one of the museum team on a tour around the galleries and to some of the behind the scenes areas that might be included in the second stage of the refurbishment.
-Tour times to be confirmed, see event listings closer to the date.
+Tour times are as follows: